osquery/osquery/README.md

 If you're trying to build osquery on a different, currently unsupported operating system, please refer to the [building the code guide](https://github.com/facebook/osquery/wiki/building-the-code) for help.

+## Vulnerabilities

+Facebook has a [bug bounty](https://www.facebook.com/whitehat/) program which osquery participates in.
+If you find a vulnerability in osquery, please submit it via the process outlined on that page and do not file a public issue.

+For more information on finding vulnerabilities in osquery, see a recent blog post about bug-hunting osquery: https://www.facebook.com/notes/facebook-bug-bounty/bug-hunting-osquery/954850014529225

 ## Learn more

 Read the [launch blog post](https://code.facebook.com/posts/844436395567983/introducing-osquery/) for background on the project.